uccser/cs-field-guide/docs/source/developer/interactives.rst

 - ``static/interactives/<interactive-slug>/`` - This is the directory where static files for the interactive are stored, which should be broken down into ``scss``, ``js`` and ``img`` directories.

-- ``static/interactives/<interactive-slug>/js/third-party/`` - Any third party JavaScript libraries specific to this interactive must be stored in this directory (unless you are using a CDN)

-- ``third-party/`` - Any third party css or js libraries used in multiple interactives can be stored in ``static/css/third-party/`` and ``static/js/third-party/`` directories.

 - ``static/interactives/<interactive-slug>/package.json`` - The ``package.json`` file is npm's configuration file for projects and modules.
-  In these package.json files we include any dependencies the interacive has.
+  Here we include any dependencies the interacive has.
   An example structure of a package.json file for an interactive is below:

   .. code-block:: none